Flang15/Fhidllan/README.md

 - 👋 Hi, I’m Flang15
 - 👀 I’m interested in ...
-Software Development and Data Science
+Computer Engineering and Data Science
 - 🌱 I’m currently learning ...
 Python Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...